thanos-io/thanos/docs/proposals-done/202005-scalable-rule-storage.md

 * `--remote-write`
 * `--remote-write.config` or `--remote-write.config-file` flag following the same scheme as [`--query.config`, and `--query.config-file`](../components/rule.md#query-api)
-* `--remote-write.tenant-label-name` which label-value to use to set the tenant to be communicated to the receive component
+* `--remote-write.tenant-label-name` which label-value to use to set the tenant to be communicated to the receive componen

 If any of these are specified the ruler would run a stateless mode, without local storage, and instead writing samples to the configured remote server, which must implement the `storepb.WritableStore` gRPC service.